Microsoft 365 Certified: Endpoint Administrator Associate.

 Exam & Certification

-Microsoft Certified: Endpoint Administrator (beta)
+Microsoft Certified: Endpoint Administrator

-Endpoint administrators collaborate with architects, Microsoft 365 administrators, security administrators, and other workload administrators to plan and implement a modern workplace strategy that meets the business needs of an organization.
+As an endpoint administrator, you collaborate with architects, Microsoft 365 administrators, security administrators, and other workload administrators to plan and implement a modern workplace strategy that meets the business needs of an organization.

 Training & Certification Guide